gatsbyjs/gatsby/docs/docs/how-to/performance/improving-build-performance.md

 Note that generally popular and official source plugins have built in a number of optimizations that custom or less-used source plugins may not have, so if you're sourcing large amounts of data from other plugins, you may want to monitor the build performance of those plugins.

 If build speeds are sufficiently painful, your CMS is the primary contributor, and there are significantly faster alternative(s), you may want to consider migrating some or all content.

+#### Conditionally sourcing files using environment variables

+You may also conditionally source files by setting the `path` in `gatsby-config.js`.
+For example, to only source a smaller batch of files when using `gatsby develop` and only fetching the whole dataset when staging/building for production.
+To see an example and more information go to [Sourcing From the Filesystem](../sourcing-data/sourcing-from-the-filesystem/).

 #### If your site is multi-language, consider breaking it into several sites